daphneblum/ocean-probe-sim-pelagia/README.md

 A polished multi-page React + TypeScript + Tailwind web app that presents a deep-sea research console for supervising an autonomous ocean probe.
 The experience is fully client-side and uses deterministic, rule-based simulation logic only.

+## Built with Codex

+This project was created as part of the Codex Creator Challenge using AI-assisted development.

+- Codex was used to scaffold and implement the application
+- I directed the system design, architecture, simulation behavior, and interface aesthetics
+- The project focuses on demonstrating how AI can be used as a tool to build thoughtful, structured, and interactive systems

+The goal was not just to generate code, but to design a believable simulation of an autonomous ocean probe with clear separation between interface and system logic.

 ## Features

 - Multi-page interface with route-level views for mission briefing, simulation console, and system overview